 ● Art Center, Illinois, USA (Sept-Dec 2020)

-● Killarney House and Gardens, Killarney National Park, Ireland (from December 2020)
+● Killarney House and Gardens, Killarney National Park, Ireland (out-of-doors, from December 2020)

 ● Udaaya Museum, Kathmandu, Nepal (from January 2021)